vrtpro/evelyn/README.md

 ## 🧠 Project philosophy

 The beginning of this project was made to introduce [Evelyn](https://youtube.com/c/HaiHaloEpel) to a larger audience with a website.
 It was also made for tribute purposes.
-Besides the formal reason, another reason is because i simp her.

 ## 🍎 Installing